ibm-cloud-docs/codeengine/cmd_defs.md

    - The name must begin and end with a lowercase alphanumeric character.
    - The name must be 63 characters or fewer and can contain lowercase alphanumeric characters and hyphens (-).

-   This value is required.
+   This value is *required*.

 `--registry-secret`, `--rs`
 :   The image registry access secret that is used to access the registry.
 You can add the image registry access secret by running the `registry create` command.
-This value is required.
+This value is *required*.

 `--source`, `--src`
 :   The URL of the Git repository that contains your source code; for example `https://github.com/IBM/CodeEngine`.
-This value is required.
+This value is *required*.

 `--commit`, `--cm`, `--revision`
 :   The commit, tag, or branch in the source repository to pull.
-This value is optional.
+This value is *optional*.
 The default value is `main`.

 `--context-dir`, `--cdr`
 :   The directory in the repository that contains the buildpacks file or the Dockerfile.
-This value is optional.
+This value is *optional*.

 `--dockerfile`, `--df`
 :   The path to the Dockerfile.
 Specify this option only if the name is other than `Dockerfile`.
-This value is optional.
+This value is *optional*.
 The default value is `Dockerfile`.

 `--force`, `-f`
 :   Do not verify the existence of specified secret references.
 Secret references are specified with the `--get-repo-secret` or `--registry-secret` options.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--git-repo-secret`, `--grs`, `--repo`, `-r`
 :   The name of the Git repository access secret to access the private repository.
 This repository contains the source code to build your container image.
 To create this access secret, use the `repo create` command.
-This value is optional.
+This value is *optional*.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, and `jsonpath-as-json=JSONPATH_EXPRESSION`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--size`, `--sz`
 :   The size for the build, which determines the amount of resources used.
 Valid values are `small`, `medium`, `large`, `xlarge`.
 For details, see [Determining the size of the build](/docs/codeengine?topic=codeengine-plan-build#build-size).
-This value is optional.
+This value is *optional*.
 The default value is `medium`.

 `--strategy`, `--str`
 :   The strategy to use for building the image.
 Valid values are `dockerfile` and `buildpacks`.
-This value is optional.
+This value is *optional*.
 The default value is `dockerfile`.

 `--timeout`, `--to`
 :   The amount of time, in seconds, that can pass before the build must succeed or fail.
-This value is optional.
+This value is *optional*.
 The default value is `600`.